-Security Program n Management • ritical for the planning an nal decision-making proc Comprehensiveness Level 1 Comprehensiveness Level 2 Comprehensiveness Level 3 Comprehensiveness Level 4 Objective Describe general security provisions.
+Security Progran n Management • ritical for the planning an • • Comprehensiveness Level 1 (Minimum) Comprehensiveness Level 2 (Ad Hoc) Comprehensiveness Level 3 (Consistent) Comprehensiveness Level 4 (Formalized) Objective Describe general security provisions.
 Create a security program aligned with organizational structure and systems.
 Align the security program with appropriate widely recognized security standards.
 Manage security program over time: Implement clear planning, timely provision and control of security activities with periodic assessments.
 General considerations This level represents a basic understanding of security concerns and the desire to document them.
 This level represents acting based on the desired plan and creating the appropriate organization.
-This level represents awareness of external standards and regulations and incorporates them into the management practices.
-This level provides for continuous improvement and management over time.
+This level represents awareness of external standards and regulations and incorporates them This level provides for continuous improvement and management over time.

-Security Program Management (cont. from page 34) What needs to be What needs to be What needs to be What needs to be done to achieve this done to achieve this done to achieve this done to achieve this level level level level Document the internal and external issues relevant to security management.
+Security Program Management (cont. from page 35) into the management practices.
+What needs to be done to achieve this level What needs to be done to achieve this level What needs to be done to achieve this level What needs to be done to achieve this level Document the internal and external issues relevant to security management.
 Identify security management structure, measures, responsibilities, and methods to communicate this information to personnel.
 Coordinate and align roles and responsibilities including expertise in devices, networks and IoT infrastructure with internal roles and external partners.
 Identify and document systems, networks, and processes to be managed to address the security issues.
 Plan the resources for security management, communication, training and awareness.
 Create skill centers for the identified roles.
-Senior executives support security initiatives and understand their roles and responsibilities.
+Business stakeholders support security initiatives and understand their roles and responsibilities.
 OT stakeholders provide operational viewpoint.
 Align the security program with appropriate standards to meet regulatory requirements or to achieve consistency across the organization, including subsidiaries.
 Incorporate understanding of standards into security management, communication, training and awareness programs.
 Integrate teams across skill centers.
 Perform critical infrastructure and sector-specific (IT and OT) risk analysis to inform the organization's determination of risk tolerance.
-Ensure that third- party stakeholders (e.g., suppliers, customers, partners) understand their roles and responsibilities.
+Ensure that third-party stakeholders (e.g., suppliers, customers, partners) understand their roles and responsibilities.
 Achieve situational awareness by tracking threats, regulatory requirements and evolving technologies over time.
 Set the timeframes for periodic reviews and updates of measures, plan the efforts and resources.
 Conduct periodic training and awareness-building and testing activities.
 Scale integrated teams by creating an IoT center of excellence and adjust teams for proof of concept, pilot, system scaling, and production phases.
-Indicators of Indicators of Indicators of Indicators of accomplishment accomplishment accomplishment accomplishment Documents covering Accepted information Established Documented plan and general goals, security program and communications process for periodic interested parties, policy. between the review and assessment priorities and scope of Documents covering stakeholders and of the security security management, resources including external authorities. management program. awareness measures. systems, processes, Assessment reports Established and A dedicated staff with devices, and demonstrating documented defined networks, required conformance of mechanisms for
+Indicators of accomplishment Indicators of accomplishment Indicators of accomplishment Indicators of accomplishment Documents covering general goals, interested parties, priorities and scope of security management, awareness measures.
+Accepted information security program and policy.
+Documents covering resources including systems, processes, Established communications between the stakeholders and external authorities.
+Documented plan and process for periodic review and assessment of the security management program.

-Security Program Management (cont. from page 34) responsibilities for security. budget, and the division of responsibilities. security management practices to the relevant standards Integrated teams have been established. ongoing situational awareness related to threats.
+Security Program Management (cont. from page 35) A dedicated staff with defined responsibilities for security. devices, and networks, required budget, and the division of responsibilities.
+Assessment reports demonstrating conformance of security management practices to the relevant standards Integrated teams have been established.
+Established and documented mechanisms for ongoing situational awareness related to threats.
 Established and maintained assurance program roadmap supported by all interested parties.